vmario/amw-embedded-lab06/doc/manual.md

   \usepackage{gensymb}
 ...

-> When you finally understand what you are doing, things will go right.
+> If it doesn't have to produce correct results, I can make it arbitrarily fast.
 >
-> — _Bill Fairbank_
+> — _Gerald M. Weinberg_

 # Cel ćwiczenia